jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## My App

 My app was very simple.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
-It was simple.
-Might not even get me a job in "tech."
+It was so simple, it might not even get me a job in "tech."

 Here’s how it worked.
 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
 Because they're (understandably) frazzled they often don’t.
 Adjusters have to search for each other—literally calling around or hoping someone calls you.
-Delays pile up like crazy, causing most of the maddening DING-DING-DING-DING.
+Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING.

 Like Uber uses online maps, mine let insurance adjusters post an accident on a google map.
 Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
-It’s minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters via email instead of waiting on hold.
+It’s minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

 Fostering collaboration like this made workers smile.
 The best part thought was something much better.
 With digital collaboration we can start getting very important information on our economy.
 For example, with my small little app, for the first time, we’d have a database of the exact location and causes of car accidents.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.

 A database of accident locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
 Extras tell themselves "they" are solving their problems.
 So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.

-My little app would hav done this all.
-A happy upgrade in the game of civilization; but not good enough.
+My little app was a happy upgrade in the game of civilization; but not good enough.
 Or more likely, too good.
 Frontline workers loved it.
 My biggest problem was I messed with a lever of power.
-Because of Techvolution, that's also our salvation.
+Because of Techvolution, player gods now know what to fight for.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app, all used GPS maps.
 Kinda looks like the game of Civilization doesn't it?
 No surprise there.
 I told you computers games teach us about the Internet Age.
 A sneak peek at the Life Star._